Citizenship and Naturalization

 In some cases, the spouse of a U.S. citizen employed abroad may qualify for naturalization regardless of their time as permanent residents under Section 319(b) of the INA.

 Attorney for Naturalization | Citizenship in The Woodlands, TX

-After deciding to become a U.S. citizen by applying for naturalization, you should contact an experienced immigration attorney to help you through every step of the process.
+After deciding to become a U.S. citizen by applying for naturalization, you can contact our experienced attorneys for naturalization here at Shenandoah Houston, TX to help you through every step of the process.

 Becoming a U.S. citizen is not easy, but the rewards are endless for individuals who want to live, work and stay in the United States.
 As a native Spanish speaker, he can translate the complicated immigration forms and help his clients understand the convoluted legal language contained in the application.
 If your application was denied, Luis F. Hess can help you file a petition to reopen the denial of citizenship.

 As an experienced immigration attorney, Luis F. Hess can help you avoid making mistakes, guide you in filing the correct documents, and stand up for you if you have, unfortunately, been denied citizenship through naturalization.